akkefa/ml-notes/docs/probability/hypothesis_testing.md

 Means you know the distribution is normal but you don't know the mean and variance.

 #### Critical values
+Critical values for distributions are numbers that cut off specified areas under pdfs.
+For the N(0, 1) distribution, we will use the notation $z_\alpha$ to denote the value that cuts off area $\alpha$ to the right as depicted here.

 ```{image} https://cdn.mathpix.com/snip/images/VhPT2BPUY6gNGGTSOLvZuK6iXJSLNFeOwMU3aI8Droc.original.fullsize.png
 :align: center